pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 Both SharingGRDB and SwiftData require some work to be done at the entry point of the app in order to set up the external storage system that will be used throughout the app.
-In SharingGRDB we use the `prepareDependencies` function to set up the ``Dependencies/DependencyValues/defaultDatabase`` used, and in SwiftUI you construct a `ModelContainer` and propagate it through the environment:
+In SharingGRDB we use the `prepareDependencies` function to set up the default database used, and in SwiftUI you construct a `ModelContainer` and propagate it through the environment:

 @Row {
   @Column {